 HSE Manager is responsible for:

-The implementation of this procedure at all DMS sites and ensuring all employees follow this working at height procedure.
+The implementation of this procedure at all [COMPANY NAME] sites and ensuring all employees follow this working at height procedure.

 Ensuring personnel on site that have been sufficiently trained or are deemed competent to carry out working at height operations.